sr-gi/bitcoind_mock/README.md

 ## Known limitations

-- The implemented commands do not return every single field that `bitcoind` would, only the most important one (or the ones that I've required so for my own unit tests).
+- The implemented commands do not return every single field that `bitcoind` would, only the most important ones (or the ones that I've required so for my own unit tests).

-- The mock works well when interacting with via `python` but not if queried directly by `bitcoin-cli` (check [#1](https://github.com/sr-gi/bitcoind_mock/issues/1))
+- The mock works well when interacting with via `python` but not if queried directly by `bitcoin-cli` (check [#1](https://github.com/sr-gi/bitcoind_mock/issues/1)).

 - `zmq` only notifies about blocks being mined, but not about transactions.